Basilicas in the Catholic Church: Papal basilicas

+Each of the five papal basilicas is also one of the Seven Pilgrim Churches of Rome.

 Minor basilicas

-The regulations governing minor basilicas was determined by the Sacred Congregation of Rites in the decree "Domus Dei" of 6 June 1968.
-Pope John Paul II revised and refined these regulations in the light of experience and new liturgical requirements, approved and published by the Congregation of the Divine Cult and Discipline of the Sacraments in the decree "Domus Dei" of 9 November 1989.
-The petition of the bishop of the diocese is now required, as well as the "nihil obstat" [Nothing stands in the way] of the diocese's National Conference of Bishops.
+The regulations governing minor basilicas were determined by the Sacred Congregation of Rites in the decree Domus Dei of 6 June 1968.
+Pope John Paul II revised and refined these regulations in the light of experience and new liturgical requirements, approved and published by the Congregation of the Divine Cult and Discipline of the Sacraments in the decree Domus ecclesiae of 9 November 1989.
+The petition of the bishop of the diocese is now required, as well as the of the diocese's National Conference of Bishops.
 A statement of the origin and history of the church in question, and its current religious status, is required, along with photographs of the edifice.
 A detailed questionnaire must be completed and submitted.

-The privileges attached to the status of minor basilica, which is conferred by papal brief, include a certain precedence before other churches, the right of the conopaeum (a baldachin resembling an umbrella; also called umbraculum, ombrellino, papilio, sinicchio, etc.) and the bell (tintinnabulum), which are carried side by side in procession at the head of the clergy on state occasions, and the cappa magna which is worn by the canons or secular members of the collegiate chapter when assisting at the Divine Office.
+The privileges attached to the status of minor basilica, which is conferred by papal brief, include a certain precedence before other churches, the right of the conopaeum (a baldachin resembling an umbrella; also called umbraculum, ombrellino, papilio or a sinicchio) and the bell (tintinnabulum), which are carried side by side in procession at the head of the clergy on state occasions, and the cappa magna which is worn by the canons or secular members of the collegiate chapter when assisting at the Divine Office.
 In the case of major basilicas these umbraculae are made of cloth of gold and red velvet, while those of minor basilicas are made of yellow and red silk – the colors traditionally associated with both the Papal See and the city of Rome.

 Regarding minor basilicas the terms "papal minor basilica", "pontifical minor basilica" and "patriarchal minor basilica" are also in use.

-Minor Basilica proclamation of the St. John the Baptist Cathedral in Savannah.

 Papal minor basilicas

-There are three papal minor basilicas, one in Rome, Basilica of St Lawrence Outside-the-Walls, and two in Assisi associated with Francis of Assisi situated in or near his home town.
+There are three papal minor basilicas, one in Rome, the Basilica of St Lawrence Outside-the-Walls, and two in Assisi associated with Francis of Assisi situated in or near his home town.

+(Note: The title of minor basilicas was first attributed to the church of San Nicola di Tolentino in 1783.
+Older minor basilicas are referred to as "immemorial basilicas".)
 Architecturally, the Papal Basilica of St Francis of Assisi is an aisleless nave with lateral chapels.